ConsultingMD/blog/source/_posts/2017-10-09-guarding-an-open-door-authorizing-your-graphql-fields.markdown

   def call(memo, visit_type, irep_node)
   end

-  # Called when we're done the whole visit.
+  # Called when we're done with the whole visit.
   # The return value may be a GraphQL::AnalysisError (or an array of them).
   # Or, you can use this hook to write to a log, etc
   def final_value(memo)